leninmehedy/java-algorithms/README.md

  - Examples: Ask for examples
  - Clarify: Ask questions to clearify input-output and constraints
  - First Solution: Find a brute-force solution and estimate time/space complexity
- - Iterate: Iterate to find new solutions and their time/space complexity
+ - Iterate: Iterate to find improvements and their time/space complexity
  - Approval: Ask if the solution is OK to proceed with
  - Test cases: Think about test cases: Edge cases, Base cases and Regular cases
  - Code: Write the solution.
 Feel free to add comments in the code.
 Make it as neat and clean as possible.